ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/lighting%20set%20up/sw3.jpg)
 ![Alt Text](imgs/lighting%20set%20up/universe.jpg)

-The LED Strips are connected to the driver's output according to the RGB colours.
-The power is connected to DC Input via the terminal block.
+The LED Strips are connected to the driver's output accroding to the RGB colours.
+The power is connected to DC Input via terminal block.

 On the DMX Driver, the start address is set to 1.

-Since we are using DMX output, the settings are set according to the settings shown on the driver for the DMX Mode.
+Since we are using DMX output, the seetings are set accroding to the settings shown on the driver for the DMX Mode.

 ![Alt Text](imgs/lighting%20set%20up/dmxdriver.jpg)

-The LED Strips are hung around the table where players sit to play the Tic Tac Toe game.
+The LED Strips are hang around the table where players sit at to play the Tic Tac Toe game.

 ![Alt Text](imgs/lighting%20set%20up/light.jpg)

 ## Lighting Up LED (Software)

 We used Pandora Box and Widget Designer to control the lights.
-We need to check that the LAN cable IP address is in Class A IP to match with the IP Address on the Artnet.
+We need to check that the LAN cable IP address is in Class A IP to match with the IP Adrress on the Artnet.

-To do that, right-click on the Wifi Logo and go to Open Network & Internet Settings
+To do that, right click on the Wifi Logo and go to Open Network & Internet Settings

 ![Alt Text](imgs/Pandora%20Imgs/Open%20network%20settings.png)